 Testing for non-SDK interfaces

-You can test your app by downloading the newest version of the Developer Preview of Android P. The Developer Preview prints logs and potentially displays toasts if your app accesses certain, "greylisted" non-SDK interface.
-If your app calls a "blacklisted" non-SDK interface, the Developer Preview throws an error.
+You can test your app by downloading Android 9.
+The system prints logs and potentially displays toasts if your app accesses certain "greylisted" non-SDK interfaces.
+If your app calls a "blacklisted" non-SDK interface, the system throws an error.

 Pay attention to the toasts, which call attention to interfaces that are proposed for restriction.
 Also, make sure to inspect your app's log messages, which contain more detailed information about the non-SDK interface that your app accessed, including the declaring class, name, and type in the format used by the Android runtime.
 Log messages also indicate the means of access: direct, via reflection, or via JNI.
 Last, log messages show whether the called non-SDK interface belongs to the greylist or the blacklist.